-When it comes to writing mobile apps, the closest we’ve come at MUO is Beth’s article on how to develop an iPhone app.
+When it comes to mobile app development in particular, the closest we’ve come at MUO is Beth’s article on how to develop an iPhone app .
 Even with the iPhone approach, you need to learn Objective-C. In other words – you’ve got to learn how to become a coder.
 Well, for those of you that appreciate visual-based programming like me, then you will be very happy to learn that Android has made it possible for anyone with even the most basic programming experience to create their very own high-quality and highly functional Android applications.
 The secret weapon to developing Android apps?
-It’s called the Google App Inventor and it’s offered at Google Labs.
+It’s called the [NO LONGER WORKS] Google App Inventor and it’s offered at Google Labs.

 Setting Up Google App Inventor

 The App Inventor consists of three parts.
 There’s the design tool, the blocks editor, and finally configuring your phone.

 The first thing you have to do is set up your phone.
 Go into Settings -> Applications and make sure that “Unknown sources” is selected.
 This allows the Blocks Editor to install itself and communicate with your phone for testing purposes.

 Then, click on “Development” and make sure that you’ve enabled both “USB debugging” and “Stay awake.”

 Guess what – that’s all you have to do to configure your phone to work with the programming tools.